How PPC Works

 Building Your Campaigns And Ad Groups

-How we segment your campaign can make a big difference to its performance.
-For example, if our initial keyword research generates a list of fifty keywords, simply dumping all of them into a single campaign is unlikely to lead to very good results.
+How we segment your campaign can make a significant difference to its performance.
+For example, if our initial keyword research generates a list of fifty keywords, simply dumping all of them into a single campaign is unlikely to lead to particularly good results.
 Instead, we will segment the keyword into different campaigns and ad groups focused on different customers.

-Depending on the business, we might segment the campaigns to target different locations, and then segment the ad groups to focus on the different products that you sell.
+Depending on the business, we might segment the campaigns to target various locations, and then segment the ad groups to focus on the various products that you sell.
 This means that when it comes time to write the ads, they can be more specific and targeted to a particular audience.

 With every new ad account, a big decision needs to be made about whether to send the ad traffic directly to the client’s main website, or whether to build separate landing pages which act more like single page brochures to advertise the benefits of choosing the client’s business.
 The decision of whether to build landing pages is based on several factors, including the stage of the customer journey the ads are targeting, the quality of the existing website and whether the website already has success converting organic search traffic.